Jannael/DevSync/src/backend/routes/auth/doc.md

 this endpoint verify the code you're sending its the same the server sent and the account also must match with the one you asked to verify for

 ## /request/refreshToken/code/
-_Method: get_
+_Method: POST_
 ### Input
-    doesn't need an input but you to have a valid refreshToken ask code for refreshToken: /request/refreshToken/code/
-    verify code for refreshToken: /request/refreshToken/
+    `account`
+    `pwd`
+    `TEST_PWD`: this endpoint ask for a code to the user email, to MFA, if the TEST_PWD, its the correct one, it wont send the code, and the code will always be '1234',if its wrong it wont send it but the code to verify will be random

 ### Output
 - `complete`: boolean

-`complete`: it says if you got a new accessToken the server handles all the tokens, so you wont get them but this field tells you if everything went right
+`complete`: it says if the code was sent and saved to verify it

 ### Error
 `output`